vgmenon/WebPortfolio_VGMenon/content/authors/admin/_index.md

     url: https://home.dartmouth.edu/dartmouth

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a graduate student in the Department of Earth Sciences at Dartmouth College.
-I research on the interplay between clay minerals and heterotrophic bacteria in the surface ocean; to understand its implications on the organo-microbial interactions, trace metal cycling and ultimately its implications on the carbon sequestration efficiency of the Biological Carbon Pump.I delve into this intricate relationship through a diverse methodological toolbox, encompassing microscopy, spectrophotometry, and mass spectrometry.
+I research on the interplay between clay minerals and heterotrophic bacteria in the surface ocean; to understand its implications on the organo-microbial interactions, trace metal cycling and ultimately its implications on the carbon sequestration efficiency of the Biological Carbon Pump.
+I delve into this intricate relationship through a diverse methodological toolbox, encompassing microscopy, spectrophotometry, and mass spectrometry.

 # Interests to show in About widget
 interests: